sarahch/sarahch.github.io/_posts/2016-05-22-HelloWorld.md

 ---
 layout: post
 title: First post
-subtitle: After I deleted the template ones, that is
+subtitle: Hello world!
-bigimg: /img/path.jpg
+bigimg: /img/WaterfallInTheCity.jpg
 ---

-Hello world!
+So, this is the first post...
+After I deleted the template ones, that is.
+Thanks to Dean Attali for a simple, elegant template to clone and customize!